radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ## Global Synchronization

-There are two approaches to starting Global Synchronization, the Main Control Panel and from command line.
-Each is described below.
+There are two ways to start Global Synchronization: through the Main Control Panel or via the command line.
+Each approach is described below.

 ### From Main Control Panel